Stop Diabetes Initiative

 Are you at risk for type 2 diabetes?
 Take the Risk Test!

-For more information about the Stop Diabetes Initiative and to find out when the next workshop is, please contact Lynne Armstead at firstname.lastname@example.org or 206-300-3343.
+For more information about Stop Diabetes Initiative events or to register, please contact Lynne Armstead, MPH at email@example.com or 206-300-3343.

 The Stop Diabetes Initiative is made possible with support from the Verdant Health Commission.